In order to keep your client calm during an audit interview, I suggest you do two things:

 Client: “Well, I wouldn’t exactly say THAT, but I do feel singled out.
 Did I do something to cause this audit?”

-You: “Oh.
-No, we aren’t looking for anything in particular and we aren’t here as a result of any problem, it is just your turn.
+You: “Oh, no. We aren’t looking for anything in particular and we aren’t here as a result of any problem, it is just your turn.
 The others will have their turn, too.
 Maybe not this year, but we will get to them.
 I can show you our long-range plan, if you like.
 We presented it to the board last month.”

 Client: “No, I don’t need to see it.
 I just wanted to make sure.”